 Discovering a mural during a walk

-There is, often, a soloist who stands on a scaffolding of shoulders and wood and steel; but the gift is one of the collective, for the collective, requiring children, neighbors, homes, love, faith, collaboration, patience, dialog and passion.
+There is, often, a soloist who stands on a scaffolding of shoulders and wood and steel, but the gift is one of the collective, for the collective, requiring children, neighbors, homes, love, faith, collaboration, patience, dialogue and passion.
 Each mural speaks a universal language, and expresses a singular truth, that is as personal and diverse as every person who walks by.

-Souls rise with surprise; turning corners, looking up and being absorbed.
+Viewers rise with surprise.
+Turning corners.
+Looking up.
+Absorbing.
 For those who choose to stand closely, perhaps nose to brick, the full force and feeling of a building’s life becomes evident.
 One can know a machine shop or a family’s home resides behind the image.
-A school radiates, a hospital saves, a neighborhood transcends; grabbing the paint as surely and passionately as the paint grabs the building.
-The mural burns to the touch in direct August sunlight and its color can occupy the October darkness in altogether unexpected ways.
+A school radiates, a hospital saves, a neighborhood transcends.
+The mural burns to the touch in direct August sunlight.
+Its color occupies the October darkness in altogether unexpected ways.

-For those who, over the course of their lives, may only spend one hour in our city, looking up, with necks twisted behind windshields, admiring giants, they will leave with stories soon to be told — in Oslo, Sao Paolo, Dar es Salaam, Perth, Beijing and Chennai — about an inspiring neighborhood of neighborhoods where people work together with a common belief in the ability of art to transcend.
+Those who, over the course of their lives, may only spend one hour in our city, looking up, with necks twisted, admiring giants, will leave with stories soon to be told in Oslo, Sao Paolo, Dar es Salaam, Perth, Beijing and Chennai , about an inspiring neighborhood of neighborhoods where people work together with a common belief in the ability of art to transcend.
 Perhaps one traveler, upon returning home, will find a wall and a community that, fifty years from now, will look back at a city transformed.

 Sometimes a Buddhist artist

-There is no replacement for the joy of mashing a two-inch round brush, filled with a half a pound of cerulean blue paint, into a wall, until the conscious and the unconscious collide in a rendering of the sky.
-A dialog with a child, or an adult, about how to mix ideas and paint will, in fact, alter every door of perception.
-The world is our classroom.
+There is no replacement for the joy of mashing a two-inch round brush, filled with half a pound of cerulean blue paint, into a wall, until the conscious and the unconscious collide in a rendering of the sky.

-And, while commerce sustains the economy that begets the mural’s creation, beliefs beget decisions that will sustain the voice until only dogs can hear the singing bell.
+While commerce sustains the economy that begets the mural’s creation, beliefs beget the decisions that will sustain the voice of the collective.
 I believe technology separates us more than art can connect us unless the voice behind the art demonstrates the unswerving belief that the medium, most certainly, is not the message.